trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-structure-telemetry-trak.md

 In short, this adds a lot more variance to sample sizes value (in `stsz`), the time of each sample (`stts`) and the offsets (`stco`) -- and this is where having multiple samples per chunk becomes very useful (`stsc`).

 I briefly talked about writing the data into binary this week.
-In the next post I will put theory into practice and walk-through writing both telemetry binary into the `mdat` box and the required metadata into the `moov` box.
+In the next post I will put theory into practice and walk-through writing both telemetry binary into the `mdat` box and the required metadata into the `moov` box in the CAMM standard.

 ## A special thanks to...